OpenTermsArchive/engine/ops/README.md

 ansible-playbook ops/site.yml
 ```

-- To setup infrastructure only:
+- To setup the infrastructure only:

 ```
 ansible-playbook ops/infra.yml
 ```

-- To setup `OpenTermsArchive` app only:
+- To setup the `Open Terms Archive` app only:

 ```
 ansible-playbook ops/app.yml